psrearick/customer-dashboard/README.md

 ## Introduction

-This is a demonstration platform for Laravel patterns and techniques, supporting the content of [Phillip Rearick's blog](https://philliprearick.com).
-The blog discusses optimization techniques, architectural patterns, and production-ready enterprise solutions.
+This is a multi-tenant customer management SaaS application that serves as a demonstration platform for Laravel optimization techniques and architectural patterns.
+It supports the content of [Phillip Rearick's blog](https://philliprearick.com), providing working code examples for the concepts discussed.

-While code snippets and conceptual explanations are helpful, sometimes you only understand something after seeing it in practice, manipulating it, and using it yourself.
-That's what this project is about.
-It goes beyond basic examples and demonstrates the topics discussed in the blog in the context of a complete multi-tenant SaaS platform built with Laravel, React, and Inertia.js.
+While code snippets and explanations are helpful, sometimes you only understand something after seeing it in practice.

-## Post Source Code

-Many blog posts contain a link to the source code used in the article.
-Maybe that's how you got here.
-Most of these links go to specific branches associated with the source articles, while others may link to the `main` branch.
-If the branch you are on has an associated blog post, it will have its own README file, [README.blog.md](README.blog.md), which provides instructions for the specific article.

-If the post does not have a README, or the README does not provide specific instructions on how to get started, follow along with the [quick start](#quick-start) section below or head over to the [getting started](docs/getting-started.md) guide for more details.
+This project goes beyond basic examples by demonstrating techniques in the context of a complete application with realistic complexity, with features such as managing customers, orders, products, and activity tracking across multiple tenants.

+## What You'll Find Here

+### The Application

+A customer management platform with:

+- Multi-tenant architecture with data isolation
+- Customer profiles and order management
+- Product catalog and inventory tracking
+- Activity monitoring and notifications
+- Real-world complexity suitable for optimization demonstrations

+### Blog Post Demonstrations

+Different branches showcase specific techniques:

+- **Performance optimizations** - Query improvements, caching strategies, memory management
+- **Architectural patterns** - Domain-driven design, event sourcing, hexagonal architecture
+- **Modern integrations** - AI features, real-time capabilities, advanced Laravel patterns

 ## Quick Start